Book a Free Session

 • The creators of the GRE have published helpful guides on the Verbal Reasoning and Quantitative Reasoning sections, complete with conceptual overviews and practice questions.

-• LEAP Test Platform: It is the world’s first Social and free test prep platform.
-You can become a part of the community of applicants and experts, and benefit from social learning, personal prep and a secret society.
+• LEAP Test Platform: It is the world’s first Social and free test GRE Preparation platform.
+You can become a part of the community of applicants and experts, and benefit from social learning, personal GRE Preparation and a secret society.
 You can access thousands of questions, notes, videos every day and track your progress.

 • Quizlet: This is the place where you find thousands of flashcards made by students for the GRE.
 They cover Math, Vocab etc and help you learn from the experiences of other students.